 This isn’t just about your reviews.
 It’s about control.

-When someone else controls your visibility, you’re vulnerable.
-That’s why so many wedding pros feel stuck, even when they’re spending hundreds each month on these platforms.
+When someone else controls your visibility, it can leave your business feeling vulnerable.
+That’s why so many wedding pros tell me they feel stuck, even when they’re spending hundreds each month on these platforms.

 But you can take that power back.
 I’ve helped so many wedding pros cancel their listings and build a system that they control and not only survive, but thrive.